 The Trust has an agreement with Virginia Local Government Finance Corporation ("VLGFC") whereby VLGFC serves as administrator for the Trust.
 The Trust compensates VLGFC to provide administrative services through a monthly program fee charged as a percentage of invested assets.
-The administrative fee during fiscal year 2019 amounted to \$ 0.41 million.
+The administrative fee during fiscal years ended June 30, 2020 and 2019 amounted to \$0.47 million and \$0.41 million, respectively.

-Note 5-Subsequent events
+Note 5-Contingencies